The Dark Ages in London 2013

 The game started with my Viking levies making a rather half hearted attempt to unleash a volley of arrows onto the enemy in the building - where 2 units of Hearthguard were hiding.
 Not expecting to be attacked, they had advanced and shot, earning them a fatigue token for making 2 actions in one turn.
 Morale was now at the bottom of Eric the Priapic's flea-ridden furniture-assembling Allen key!

 Hearthguard are the best troops in the game, with 3 dice per base in combat.
 They are chosen in units of 4 - weaker troops come in bigger units for the same points.

 The Viking battle board was looking like this.
 Ready to make a death or glory attack on the enemy, with lots of "more dice in combat" choices, as well as the Valhalla, which removes some of your own figures in exchange for even more combat dice.
 Basically the Vikings were committed to getting the enemy out of at least one enclosure in their first turn of combat, and were prepared to sacrifice some of their men to do so

 The first charge by a unit of Warriors went in against the enclosure.
-Grown men were trembling as if at the mere thought of Steffan the chicken-castrator's grave-robbing bacon slicer!
+They were being drawn to their doom as if entranced by the fires of Gorm the Hydrophobic's Danish string vest!

 What's happening here then?

 Wanting to concentrate my forces (or more accurately, stack up all of my advantageous dice into creating instantly decisive combats) I have chosen to attack the three enclosures in turn, starting with the one on the left.
 With the enemy's best troops in the main building, and 2nd line troops in both enclosures I too have also committed my 2nd line troops against this first enclosure